SpuSolutions/shortlink/README.md

-# shorthis
+# shorlink
-Shorthis allows to create short and memorable urls to send links between your devices.
+Shortlink allows to create short and memorable urls to send links between your devices.

 Generated links have a life of 60 minutes.
 They are then permanently deleted.